alamin-karno/flutter-crisp-chat/README.md

     - Click the **“+”** button and add **“Push Notifications”**

 ![Push Notifications](https://github.com/user-attachments/assets/8581c872-f836-45f6-9a8c-7a5c5a998cea)
+- Important
+    - `Currently, push notifications are only sent to production APNs channels.
+Notifications will not be received when testing with development provisioning profiles or in sandbox mode.
+This limitation will be resolved in a future update.`

 #### v).
 Ensure Firebase initialization in your Flutter project